8 perfect parks for top dog days out at Essex Country Parks

 With 45 acres of Grade II listed parkland, you and your hound can ramble through woodlands, around the lakes and through the wildflower meadow.

-4. Get active with family and furry friends: Take the Play Trail at Great Notley.
+4. Get active with family and furry friends: Take the play trail at Great Notley

 Located near Braintree, Great Notley Country Park has over 100 acres of open space for you and your pooch to get going on a great walk.